openstax/cookbook/README.md

 It is probably true that the `BakeChapterSummary` code will work for some number of books, but other books might have different requirements.
 As such we can expect that there will be different variants of the chapter summary baking step.
 To anticipate this, our first implementation of this step lives in a method named `v1` (so to run it you call `BakeChapterSummary.v1(chapter: some_chapter)`).
 Later if there's a tweak needed that can't fit into v1's approach, we can make a `v2` method that could live in its own file.
 This may or may not be the right approach to handle this kind of code variation, but it is at least a place to start.

-### Internationalization (I18n)
+#### a.
+Internationalization (I18n)

 Recognizing that our books will be translated into multiple languages, Kitchen has support for internationalization (I18n).
-There's a spot for translation files in the `locales` directory, in which there is currently one `en.yml` translation file for English.
+There's a spot for translation files in the `locales` directory, in which there are currently three `_.yml` translation files for English, Spanish and Polish.
 Within our directions code you'll see uses of it like here to title an Example:

 ```erb
 <span class="os-title-label">#{I18n.t(:example)} </span>
 ```
+Similar files appear in each book recipe separately.
+More about it in part `II.
+Recipes`.

-### Building HTML strings
+#### b.
+Building HTML strings

 There are a number of valid ways of building up HTML strings to insert into documents.